For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Kind of like finding yourself without a shrink,’ Eli said, chuckling.

-‘I’m still not sure how pleasant it will be to meet my doppelgänger.
+‘I’m not sure how pleasant it will be to meet my doppelgänger.
 It might be kind of, you know...creepy.’

 ‘Yes, but for whom?’
 Eli asked.
 ‘Who gets to be the real doppelgänger when you meet; you or your physical body?’

 ‘For whatever reason, interesting things began to happen to me.
 As if by coincidence, one day, I came across the writings of Emanuel Swedenborg; you know, the eighteenth-century Swedish seer.
-I was rummaging through a stack of old books at a used bookstore close to downtown Calgary on a rainy Saturday afternoon when suddenly, a hardbound copy of Heaven and Hell practically fell into my hands from the top of a shelf.’
+I was rummaging through a stack of old books at a used bookstore on a rainy Saturday afternoon when suddenly, a hardbound copy of Heaven and Hell practically fell into my hands from the top of a shelf.’

 ‘Ever wonder how that happened?’
 Eli asked, smirking.